ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 that I have adhered to it through all time,
 I owe it to my mother.

-One of the deacons of a certni
+One of the deacons of a certnin
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iahi:batch_iahi_dragonite_ver01:data:sn84031042:00279529303:1861033001:0541/pct:58.864531,76.484047,11.669477,12.046100/!600,600/0/default.jpg"/>
 </td>